amirblum/Game-Programming-Course/Ex4/src/README.md

-# Game Programming Course Exercise 3
+# Game Programming Course Exercise 4

-In this project I implemented a 3D space shooter with an infinite asteroid field.
-Inspired by Battlestar Galactice :)
+This project builds on the previous exercise, adding more advanced physics with black holes and collisions and stuff!

 Video here: https://youtu.be/eDRsresMcLE